memiah/sendgrid-eventkit-lambda-mongodb/README.md

 ## Pending updates
 1. enforce unique index on sg_message_id
 2. handle unique key errors in insertMany
-3. replace vagrant shell setup with ansible
+3. replace vagrant with docker/ansible
 4. add AWS Lambda setup guide to README
+5. add testing and travis CI

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.